Snake Health Chinese Horoscope: Vitality Guide | StarPluto

 Common stress-related ailments for Snakes include digestive issues such as irritable bowel syndrome (IBS), ulcers, and acid reflux.
 The gut-brain axis is particularly sensitive in Snakes, meaning emotional turmoil often directly translates to gastrointestinal distress.
 Headaches, migraines, and chronic fatigue are also prevalent, stemming from the constant mental strain and overthinking that characterize the stressed Snake.

 Furthermore, cardiovascular problems can emerge from long-term stress, including hypertension and heart palpitations.
 The body's constant state of "fight or flight" due to chronic anxiety places undue strain on the heart and circulatory system.
 Sleep disturbances, such as insomnia or restless sleep, further compound these issues, preventing the body from adequately recovering and repairing itself.
+The nervous system of a Snake individual is highly sensitive to external stressors, requiring careful management.

 The Quest for Inner Peace and Harmony